skeelogy/skarf.js/README.md

 skarf.js
 ========

-An augmented reality framework for arbitrary AR and rendering libraries
+A Javascript augmented reality framework for arbitrary augmented reality and rendering libraries.

+This is still a WIP.

+Examples files showing the usage to come soon.